pauliacomi/pyGAPS/docs/manual/characterisation.rst

     - Isosteric heat of adsorption calculation :mod:`~pygaps.calculations.isosteric_heat`

-More info about each method and its usage can be found on the respective page.
+More info about each function and its usage can be found on the respective page.

 .. caution::